The Gehenna Press: Creative process

-The University of Wisconsin's Messenger magazine described Baskin's book-making creative process, prior to the traveling exhibition Poets at Gehenna: 1959-1995 that was scheduled to visit the UW-Madison libraries in January 1997: Traditionally, artists provide images for existing poems.
-For the Gehenna Press, poets work from Baskin's original prints or drawings.
-The monumental Capriccio with poems by Ted Hughes, Sibyls by Ruth Fainlight, and the most recent book of the press, Presumptions of Death by Anthony Hecht, have all come from this atypical approach.
-Other featured books and broadsides include: Hugh MacDiarmid's Eemis Stane, Anthony Hecht's The Seven Deadly Sins, Ted Hughes's A Primer of Birds and Moko Maki, and James Baldwin's Gypsy.
-Working manuscripts, preliminary drawings, original woodblocks, and sequential proofs illuminate the creative process from the viewpoints of both artist and poet.Baskin's most famous working relationship was with poet Ted Hughes."
+The University of Wisconsin's Messenger magazine described Baskin's book-making creative process, prior to the traveling exhibition Poets at Gehenna: 1959–1995 that was scheduled to visit the UW-Madison libraries in January 1997:

+Baskin's most famous working relationship was with poet Ted Hughes.
 They first collaborated in producing the broadside, Pike: A Poem.
-Some fifteen years later, they renewed their Gehenna Press working relationship to produce A Primer of Birds (1981), a book of Hughes's poems illustrated by Baskin, and printed by the Gehenna Press in Lurley, a village in the English county of Devon."
+Some fifteen years later, they renewed their Gehenna Press working relationship to produce A Primer of Birds (1981), a book of Hughes's poems illustrated by Baskin, and printed by the Gehenna Press in Lurley, a village in the English county of Devon.
 Other notable poets who collaborated with Baskin include Archibald MacLeish and Wilfred Owen.

 In addition to his contemporary stable, Baskin also published, and usually illustrated, a wide variety of other poets and classic authors.
 The Gehenna's bibliography includes William Blake, Shakespeare, Aesop and Euripides, as well as Henry David Thoreau's Civil Disobedience, letters by James Agee, stories by Joseph Conrad and On the Nature of Inspiration (1962) by William Morris.
 The many art books published by the Gehenna ranged from books on artisans, printers, surveys of Dutch art, sculpture and Jewish artists, to a book on Rembrandt.
 The most eccentric books directly reflected some of Baskin's more macabre visual interests, such as Demons, Imps and Fiends (1976), and Fancies, Bizarries & Ornamented Grotesques (1989).